dominiw/COLORME_CHROme_extension/CONTRIBUTING.md

 This also applies to the code snippets in the markdown files.

-* End each sentence within a comment with a punctuation mark (please note that we generally prefer periods); this applies to incomplete sentence
+* End each sentence within a comment with a punctuation mark (please note that we generally prefer periods); this applies to incomplete sentences as well.
+* For trailing comme